Vinit2244/C-shell/README.md

 ## Background processes

 ## Seek
+- Assuming that if the base directory provided in relative to the current folder starts with "." always
 - If flag -e is provided and only one file is found then a maximum of 100000 characters will be read and printed as output even if the file is bigger than that

 ## Echo